weslianevieira/weslianevieira/README.md

-# Oi:exclamation::octocat: My name is Wesliane Vieira, but you can call me Anne!
+# Welcome to My GitHub Profile!

-## A passionate Web Developer from Brazil. :brazil::computer:
+## A Web Developer from Brazil. :brazil::computer:

 * 🌍  I'm based in Brasília, DF - Brazil.
 * ✉️  You can contact me [here](mailto:weslianebsb2@gmail.com)

 ### 👨🏻‍💻 About Me

-I am a front-end web developer who graduated from the Full Stack Web Development bootcamp at Labenu, where I had the opportunity to improve my technical skills and develop incredible projects.
-Moreover, I have been passionate about technology for as long as I can remember, and I discovered that this passion only grew when I went through a sensitive moment in my life - I was sick and needing a bone marrow transplant.
-Fortunately, the procedure was a success, and I was able to dedicate myself fully to my love for technology.
+Hey there!
+I'm a front-end web developer with a passion for crafting amazing user experiences.
+Graduating from the Full Stack Web Development bootcamp at Labenu, I've had the privilege of honing my technical skills and working on some incredible projects.
+But what truly fuels my passion for technology goes beyond the realm of code.

-Among my technical skills, I highlight my knowledge in HTML, CSS, JavaScript, React JS (including React Hooks), Styled-Components, Chakra UI, Material UI, and API Rest.
-I am always looking for new challenges and learning opportunities in web development, and I like to use my free time to watch videos and search for materials that can help me be more agile and productive in my cyber journey.
-I believe that the digital world has a lot to offer, and I am excited to continue exploring it.
+###  💪🏽 A Journey of Resilience & Embracing the Digital World

+Life has a way of teaching us valuable lessons, and for me, it came in the form of a challenging moment.
+I found myself battling a serious illness, desperately needing a bone marrow transplant.
+Miraculously, the procedure was successful, and it was during this time that my love for technology grew exponentially.

+Through my recovery, I discovered the boundless possibilities that technology offers.
+It became a source of inspiration and an avenue to create meaningful change.
+The digital world presented me with the chance to bring ideas to life, solve problems, and make a positive impact.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>

 ### 🛠 Tech Stack

+With a strong foundation in web development, I specialize in front-end technologies.
+Here are some of the skills I've acquired:

 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)
 ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)